 Blog Dashboard (Analyze)

-After navigating to Content > Blog, click on the Analyze tab to view your blog perfomance.
+In your HubSpot Marketing Hub Basic, Professional, or Enterprise account, navigate to Marketing > Website > Blog.
+Click on the Analyze tab to view your blog performance.
 You'll see quick reports of your blog post views and subscribers, as well as the performance of your most recent blog posts.

-The blog topics dashboard helps you identify the topics most commonly used throughout your blog and will provide the ability to edit your topics more efficiently.
+The blog tags dashboard helps you identify the topics most commonly used throughout your blog and will provide the ability to edit your topics more efficiently.

-The topics dashboard is available from the sidebar within the Manage tab of your main blog dashboard.
+The tags dashboard is available from the sidebar within the Manage tab of your main blog dashboard.
 Using this interface, you can rename existing topics or combine multiple topics into one.

-For a complete walkthrough about how to manage your topics, check out this article.
+For a complete walkthrough about how to manage your tags, check out this article.

 Use the blog authors screen to manage your team of content creators and see how many live posts they've published.
 Each author has a profile that includes an avatar image, a bio, social media accounts, and other meta information.